Pham-dev/hls-emr-flex-plugin/INSTALLATION.md

 1. Follow the instructions here to install and run the [open-emr](https://github.com/bochoi-twlo/hls-ehr#deploy-hls-ehr) repo.
 2. Follow the instructions here to setup ngrok.
-3. Once ngrok is installed and you have an ngrok account, run `ngrok http 80`, then record the forwarding address listed in your terminal for the next step. (i.e. d2e2-22-190-191-234.ngrok.io (ignore the http://))
+3. Once ngrok is installed and you have an ngrok account, you will need to add a domain to ngrok.
+Go to Cloud Edge > Domains > New Domain.
+Add a domain name of your choosing.
+Then, from your local machine, run `ngrok http --region=us --hostname=ssepac.ngrok.io 80`, then record the forwarding address listed in your terminal for the next step. (i.e. bjohnson.ngrok.io (ignore the http://))

 ## **2. Deploy the Plugin to your Flex Instance**